 A plot-heavy historical drama/romance by Robin LaFevers, revolving around the stories of three friends: Ismae, Sybella, and Annith — who are also all half-sisters, each being a Daughter of Mortain

 .
 Growing up in a convent under the tutelage of the handmaidens of Death and raised to be assassins themselves, they find themselves drawn into the political machinations of the power struggle between Brittany and France, as Brittany fights to retain its independence while France works to seize control of the country.Grave Mercy

 : The first book in the trilogy, it focuses on Ismae Rienne, daughter of the God of Death and rising assassin in the convent of St. Mortain.
 After two relatively easy assignments, she is sent into the high court of Brittany to find and eliminate the traitors who plot to undermine the soon-to-be duchess Anne and hand the country over to France.Dark Triumph

 : The second book in the trilogy, it is told from the POV of Sybella D'Albret

-To be released in Spring 2014.
+To be released in November 2014.
 The third and final book in the trilogy, it will be told from the POV of Annith.

 Both the main page and the character page Need Wiki Magic Love